Discord4J/Discord4J/docs/Basic-bot.md

         IDiscordClient cli = BotUtils.getBuiltDiscordClient(args[0]);

+        /*
+        // Commented out as you don't really want duplicate listeners unless you're intentionally writing your code
+        // like that.
         // Register a listener via the IListener interface cli.getDispatcher().registerListener(new IListener<MessageReceivedEvent>() {
             public void handle(MessageReceivedEvent event) {